 - NASD Staff: NASD staff members are available to discuss NASD policies, protocols, procedures and standards, and those of external agencies/entities that may have a bearing on an institution’s ability to maintain compliance with applicable NASD standards.
 Please do not hesitate to contact the staff before a thought turns into a worry, before a curiosity grows into a saga of over-sized proportions.
 A list of staff names and assigned responsibilities may be found on the NASD website.

 In response to the need for information and desire for connection, during this past year many large-scale gatherings addressing topics and issues relevant to those who administer dance units and institutions have been made available—assemblies which provide not only vast amounts of information, but as well, opportunities for interaction among colleagues.
 An invaluable aspect inherent in the work of NASD includes such opportunities—opportunities to open dialogues; explore possibilities; and present and consider ideas, information, and feedback.
 For the members of NASD, such large-scale opportunities are an aspect of each Annual Meeting.
 Equally important, though, are the individual conversations that take place between NASD and a specific institution—conversations which enable members to discuss directly and confidentially issues and concerns driven by local conditions, and as well, to pose questions and provide feedback regarding the Association and its initiatives.
 It is highly recommended that member institutions avail themselves of the opportunity to work with NASD on a one-on-one basis.
 With regard to accreditation issues, questions should be posed to members of the staff.
 With regard to questions pertaining to the Association and/or suggestions, both welcomed by NASD, members may request a conversation with both the President and Executive Director of NASD.
-Should institutional representatives wish to open a conversation with the President and Executive Director of NASD, please feel free to contact Lisa Ostrich (email@example.com) in the National Office to set up a scheduled time to connect.
+Should institutional representatives wish to open a conversation with the President and Executive Director of NASD, please feel free to contact NASD staff (email@example.com) to set up a scheduled time to connect.

 We hope you will not hesitate to take advantage of the opportunities outlined above or those which exist to look to each other for comfort, to the activities of others for inspiration, to the work of those with appropriate expertise for information, to the work accomplished in the field as a source of pride.
 Have faith in your wisdom, your fortitude, and your ability to address what arrives on your desk tomorrow knowing that your leadership is ever more critical during these challenging and unprecedented times.
 At such times it is good to remember that regardless of the challenges before us, we have more power and ability than we may wish to admit—capabilities that enable us to reach successful conclusions and ensure effective results.